phuketinvestmentthailandresale

 • Rawai and Nai Harn: Strong lifestyle demand but smaller investor buyer pool; may take 6-12 months to find a buyer at target price

-Liquidity doesn’t mean you can’t sell — it means your expected sale timeline differs.
+Liquidity doesn’t mean you can’t sell, it means your expected sale timeline differs.
 Factor this into your exit strategy.
+For financing and payment structures that may affect resale, see our property financing guide.

 9. Furnishing Quality and Condition